0xPolygon/zkevm-data-streamer/README.md

 ## GENERAL DIAGRAM
 Description of the diagram elements:

-- **Sequencer**: uses the data streamer library through the API to send L2 blocks and L2 transactions to stream.
-It's a use case of the datastreamer component.
+- **Sequencer**: uses the data streamer library through the API to send L2 blocks and L2 transactions to the stream.
+It's an use case of the datastreamer component.

 - **Data Streamer**: creates the stream server, it manages the stream file and allows stream clients to connect using a TCP socket.
 For such stream clients, it offers a series of commands via the TCP port.